nccgroup/Berserko/README.md

 Having supplied the *Domain DNS Name*, you can use the *Auto* button to try to automatically locate a KDC.
 It does this by sending a DNS SRV query for the Kerberos service.
 If one of your DNS servers is a domain controller for the correct domain, this should work.
 If not, it won't.

 When the *Domain DNS Name* and *KDC Host* have been entered, use the *Test domain settings* button to test connectivity.
-All being well, you will get get a *Successfully contacted Kerberos service* response.
+All being well, you will get a *Successfully contacted Kerberos service* response.

 #### Domain Credentials ####
 Specify the **Username** and **Password** for a domain account using the controls in this section.
 The textboxes can't be edited directly; you have to use the 'Change' button to modify them.